 Then I can hit social media with links and photos to promote the new product - HOORAY!

-But it’s never over really as beads get unexpectedly discontinued constantly!
+But it’s never over really, as beads get unexpectedly discontinued constantly!
 So, each design is babied with tweaks and redesigns as time rolls by.
 Usually, even small changes require a whole new set of photos and charts because I want customers to be absolutely sure about what they have purchased and I want them to love it!

 Making “Inspired by…” style Opera Bracelets

-These are somewhat simpler to put together because they do not require the creation of the intricately developed charts and individual bead symbolisms of my “Full Story” Bracelets.
+These are somewhat simpler to put together because they do not require the creation of the intricately developed charts and individual bead symbolism of my “Full Story” Bracelets.
 Many times, these bracelets represent an aria or character.
 The design still does require research into context, background and meaning.
 In sourcing charms, it’s crucial that they be “right”, as charms are much more dominant in these designs.

 Example: The Un bel di Bracelet.
 I had seen this heart charm with the dots on it before.
 I really wondered: